gnevercodes/springBoot-learning/basics.md

    \*\* So instead of forcing you to extend framework-specific classes like in other frameworks…

 🔁 Spring lets you build apps using POJOs that you annotate, and Spring wires them up behind the scenes. \*\*

+---

+2. Modular : modular approach .
+3. integration with the existing framework: use of existing frameworks to use .
+4. Testability : Because Spring manages all the setup, and your logic lives in clean little Java classes (POJOs), you can test easily without worrying about real databases, APIs, or other junk.